 Don King Boxing – Nintendo Wii

-These games for the Nintendo brand aren’t going down without a good fight.
+These ones for the Nintendo brand aren’t going down without a good fight.
 Nintendo Wii takes that boxing game experience to a new level outside of just pressing buttons.
 Move, feel and score like a boxer without the pain.
 Now, how much more close to real can you get with that right?
 It’s no wonder this product gets 5-star rating reviews from many customers.
 By the same name behind the popular NBA games, 2K sports in partnership with the renowned promoter Don King, they bring you a game that takes you inside the ring virtually; including the best locations to fight like Board Walk Hall, Trump Taj Mahal and of course Madison Square Garden.
 You can literally break a sweat and tell your friends “yeah, I’ve just been boxing in the ring for a bit”.
 And you can actually train with this game for pro-Boxing through the many included exercises and techniques within the game.
 You even get to have an actual spar/match with a friend without the pain as it features a split-screen view in 2-player mode.
-For a product under $15 you’ve got a good buy here.
+For a product under $15, you’ve got a good buy here.

 The Boxing Games of Today and How the Better Ones Stand Out